Update March 25, 2026: Faculty

 faculty

 are now available for new positions.
-We are guaranteed employment until December
+We are guaranteed employment until May 2027.
+Please contact us

 if you are looking for new faculty.
 Most of the department’s excellent students